Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 This article is part of a larger series on Retail Management.

 Ecwid and Shopify are both popular and affordable ecommerce platforms for small businesses.
-When comparing the two, we evaluated pricing plans to see how much you get for your dollar.
-We also compared each of the platform’s site builder, sales and product features, marketing tools, and ease of use.
+In addition to evaluating pricing plans to see how much you get for your dollar, we compared the platforms’ site builders, sales and product features, marketing tools, and ease of use by testing the platforms ourselves and building demo stores.

 While Ecwid has a forever-free plan and great discount offerings, Shopify won in every criteria in our evaluation other than pricing.
 We found that Shopify’s robust sales and marketing features far outweigh the money you will save with Ecwid.